<select>

 We’ll get a widget that looks like one of the following, with slight differences depending on the user’s browser:

-If we take a moment and inspect the widget using the browser’s developer tools, we’ll notice that it is implemented as a web component inside a shadow DOM.
+If you’re using Chrome and inspect the widget through the browser’s developer tools, you’ll see that it’s built as a web component within a shadow DOM.

-If you’re on Chrome, you can enable the Show user agent shadow DOM option in your browser’s settings to see the shadow DOM:
+To view the shadow DOM, enable the Show user agent shadow DOM option in your Chrome browser’s settings:

-In our guide to creating a custom range slider, we discussed how web browsers internally encapsulate and hide elements and styles that constitute the UI control using a shadow DOM.
+In our guide to creating custom form elements like range sliders, we discussed how web browsers manage and isolate UI controls, often using the Shadow DOM.

 <select>